Home Doh Ref

 'npm:axios': ''

-2. These parameters are recorded in the module's metadata
+2. These parameter specs are recorded in the module's metadata and manifests.

 // The Auto-Packager sees both modules use 'SharedData' parameter